 - Delta Hotels by Marriott Toronto: Located between CN Tower and downtown Toronto, this mid-range hotel offers convenient access to the city’s top attractions.
 It’s also connected to the PATH system.
 During your stay, enjoy the comfort of the large bathrooms and clean rooms.

 West Queen West

-✔ Recommended area to stay in Toronto for boutique shopping and the city’s coolest sites
+✔ Recommended area to stay in Toronto for boutique shopping & the city’s coolest sites

 People tend to overlook West Queen West, but it offers many interesting sites to add to your Toronto itinerary.
 It’s where you’ll find Graffiti Alley and a wide array of eccentric bars and small art galleries.

 The youthful, bohemian vibe of the West Queen West neighbourhood should appeal to younger travellers.
 It’s also home to an energetic nightlife scene.

 This neighbourhood is an older part of Toronto, containing the most examples of historic architecture.
 While the city itself doesn’t have a lot of historic attractions, you can get an idea of how Toronto appeared a hundred years ago.
 The combination of old buildings and quirky attractions creates a unique atmosphere.

 West Queen West is named after a stretch of road located just north of King West Village.
 As with West Queen West, the village has a youthful atmosphere and a wide range of boutique shops.